devnull-tools/soda/README.md

 * _config_ - directory to put the configuration files organized by namespaces
 * _resources_ - directory to put resources (available through the **$RESOURCES** variable)

+You can also use the same directory you install soda without configure the user directory.

 Inside *scripts*, any function in any script present in *scripts/common* and exposed through **task** can be invoked: